MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imsgstore-storelogoff.md

 > If any transport provider activity is taking place, the logoff should not occur.

-    The following flags are valid on output:
+The following flags are valid on output

 LOGOFF_INBOUND